dai-kaioshin/veeam/README.md

 That's what I was trying to achive.

 In general there is interface IReadProcessWrite with abstract implementation AbstractReadProcessWrite (which is basically like a template of read->process->write it creates threads manages them etc).
-And the comcrete implementations of this abstract class are validating if the compression / decompression inputs are correct and create a small utility classes for the threads that are either compressing / decompressing data.
+And the concrete implementations of this abstract class are validating if the compression / decompression inputs are correct and create a small utility classes for the threads that are either compressing / decompressing data.